 different countries raised various issues on this topic, among others the need to recognize the importance of regional groupings in the

 network, the need for databases, and the need to make member country

 governments aware of the importance of ICT diffusion and connectivity.

 support is crucial since NAM CSSTC itself is not in a position to fund

 infrastructural upgrading in the respective countries-this has to be the

 seminars and trainings could be arranged at regional or national level by

 NAM CSSTC in cooperation with the respective countries.
 The feasibility

 of finding low priced computers for electronic tele-centres in the rural

-areas is being looked into.
+areas is being examined.